pranathi21palancha/weather-data/README.md

 POSTGRES_PASSWORD=your_password
 POSTGRES_HOST=localhost
 POSTGRES_PORT=5432
+SPARK_JDBC_JAR_PATH=/path/to/postgresql-42.2.23.jar
 ```

-Replace the values with your actual API key and database credentials.
+Replace the values with your actual API key, database credentials, and the path to the PostgreSQL JDBC driver.

 ## Usage